Unit 1: Anthropological Perspectives

-Losing Our Religion, Graham Lawton, New Scientist Magazine, 2014
+Losing Our Religion, Graham Lawton, New Scientist, 2014

 The world is becoming less religious in the formal sense, a trend that seems to be related to prosperity, security, and democracy.
 Yet, most of those who no longer affiliate with a particular religious institution still subscribe to some form of spiritual belief in a continuing effort to seek the comfort that organized religion provides.

 Body Ritual among the Nacirema, Horace Miner, American Anthropologist, 1956

 The rituals, beliefs, and taboos, of the Nacirema provide us with a test case of the objectivity of ethnographic description and show us the extremes to which human behavior can go.